metabase/metabase/docs/developers-guide.md

 If you are developing on Windows, make sure to use Ubuntu on Windows and follow instructions for Ubuntu/Linux instead of installing ordinary Windows versions.

+Alternatively, without the need to explicitly install the above dependencies, follow the guide [on using Visual Studio Code](developers-guide-vscode.md) and its remote container support.

 # Build Metabase

 The entire Metabase application is compiled and assembled into a single .jar file which can run on any modern JVM.
 There is a script which will execute all steps in the process and output the final artifact for you.